durasj/webamp-desktop/README.md

   <h3 align="center">Webamp on desktop</h3>

   <p align="center">
-    Just like the original, now on your Mac, Windows or a Linux!
+    Just like the original, now on your Mac, Windows or Linux! ⚠️ Experimental ⚠️
   </p>

   <p align="center">